 Bull Thistle, Boar Thistle, Common Thistle, Dodder, Spear Thistle

 Cirsium vulgare (Savi) Ten. is the accepted scientific name for this species of Thistle.
 It was named and described as such by Michele Tenore in Flora Napolitana in 1835.
 It was first named Carduus vulgaris by C. Gaetano Savi and described in Flora Pisana in 1798.

-Accepted infraspecific names of Cirsium vulgare (2): Cirsium vulgare var. litorale P.D.Sell and *Cirsium vulgare var. vulgare (autonym). *When infraspecific taxon are named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
+Accepted infraspecific names of Cirsium vulgare (2): Cirsium vulgare var. litorale P.D.Sell and *Cirsium vulgare var. vulgare (autonym). *When an infraspecific taxon is named, an autonym (“type-specimen”) is automatically generated whose description is closest to the (original) species.
 All have their own list of synonyms.
 Cirsium vulgare var. litorale is found in Great Britain.

 The genus, Cirsium Mill., was named and described by Philip Miller in the 4th edition of The Gardeners Dictionary 1754.